Thousand Oaks, California: Sports

-Los Angeles Rams train at California Lutheran University (CLU).
+Ventura County FC play at California Lutheran University (CLU).

+The city is home to Ventura County FC, a professional soccer team in MLS Next Pro, who play at William Rolland Stadium on the campus of California Lutheran University (CLU).
+They are affiliated with LA Galaxy of Major League Soccer, and currently operate as their reserve side.

+The Conejo Oaks collegiate baseball team previously played in Thousand Oaks at Sparky Anderson Field.
+The Ventura County Outlaws are a rugby union team competing in the Southern California Rugby Football Union, based in Thousand Oaks.

-Los Angeles Lightning is a local basketball team based at Gilbert Sports and Fitness Center at California Lutheran University.
-Besides having been the summer camp for NFL teams Los Angeles Rams and Dallas Cowboys, CLU also served as the official training site of the 2008 and 2012 US Olympic Men's Water Polo teams.
+Los Angeles Lightning was a local basketball team based at Gilbert Sports and Fitness Center at Cal Lutheran.
+CLU also served as the official training site of the 2008 and 2012 US Olympic Men's Water Polo teams.
 A nearby company, DesignworksUSA in Newbury Park, has designed the U.S. Olympic Team's bobsleds.
 Furthermore, Newbury Park has been the location of several Tour of California, a professional cycling race.

 AYSO, club soccer (such as Apex Soccer Club, Newbury Park Soccer Club and Conejo Valley United), Conejo Youth Basketball Association, Conejo Valley Thunder Wrestling, Pop Warner football, Little League baseball, CYFFA flag football, girls' softball, organized swim team leagues, ice hockey, and even organized lacrosse, rugby and field hockey have active programs.

-Ventura County Fusion, a minor-league soccer team playing in the USL Premier Development League, while based in nearby Ventura, has held home games at Newbury Park High School in Newbury Park.
-The Conejo Oaks semi-pro collegiate baseball team play in Thousand Oaks at Sparky Anderson Field.
-The Ventura County Outlaws is a rugby union team competing in the Southern California Rugby Football Union, based in Thousand Oaks.

 The city is home to the Sherwood Country Club, a golf course designed by Jack Nicklaus.
 The annual Chevron World Challenge golf tournament hosted by Tiger Woods took place at the course from 2000 to 2013.

 Professional football

 For 27 years, California Lutheran University hosted the training camp for the Dallas Cowboys.
 The final camp was held in 1989.
 The CLU football practice field used by the Cowboys as well as the CLU Kingsmen football team was replaced by a large sports complex in 2006.
 The Cowboys Clubhouse in Thousand Oaks still stands across from the complex, and is currently a family residence.
-The Los Angeles Rams' temporary headquarters and practice facilities are located on the same campus until the team constructs their permanent training complex in Los Angeles (in a separate July 2016 agreement, the Rams signed a three-year deal with UC Irvine to use that university's Crawford Field for the team's training camp.)
+The Los Angeles Rams headquarters and practice facilities were located at CLU until the team moved to its headquarters to Woodland Hills.